adrien2p/statistical-js/README.md

 ## Lint

-The `npm run lint` command lint code and fix it at the same time.
+The command to lint code and fix it at the same time
+> npm run lint

 ## build